How Yoga Changed the Posture and Life of an 87-Year-Old Woman

-This condition causes the spine to be curved permanently, and gradually she had formed a hump on her back that was accompanied by lots of pain.
+This condition causes the spine to be curved permanently.
+A hump gradually developed on her back and it was accompanied by lots of pain.

-This disease, which appears as a result of scoliosis, osteoporosis, and herniated discs, limited her movements and made her feel tired constantly.
+This disease appears as a result of scoliosis, osteoporosis, or herniated discs.
+It limited her movement and made her feel constantly tired.

 Although she had been suffering for decades, Anna had failed to find a way to cope with her symptoms without affecting her quality of life.

-Since she was first diagnosed, she underwent therapies like acupuncture, exercise with physiotherapy, and osteopathy.
+Since she was first diagnosed, she tried therapies like acupuncture, exercise with physiotherapy, and osteopathy.